3d Conformal Field Theories via Fuzzy Sphere Algebra: Introduction

 \section{Introduction}

 3d topological quantum field theories (TQFTs) and 2d conformal field theories (CFTs) are among the best examples of quantum field theories that are both mathematically rigorous and physically relevant.
 They are related by an edge-bulk correspondence that is realized by quantum Hall materials.
-4d TQFTs are suggested to be related to topological insulators and superconductors, while the 3d Ising model is conjectured to be conformally invariant at the critical parameters.
-Therefore, a generalization to one dimension higher of the 3d TQFT---2d CFT correspondence would be both interesting and daunting.
+A generalization of the 3d TQFT---2d CFT correspondence to one dimension higher would be both interesting and daunting.
+4d TQFTs are expected to describe topological insulators and superconductors, while 2+1d critical points, such as the phase transition in the transverse field Ising model, are believed to be governed by 3d CFTs.

-One possible mathematical approach to 2d CFTs, in particular the minimal models, is via the anyonic chains \cite{zini2018conformal}.
+One possible mathematical approach to 2d CFTs, in particular the minimal models, is via anyonic chains \cite{zini2018conformal}.
 This generalized spin chain approach is based on finite-dimensional Hilbert space approximations, hence obviously mathematical, but subtleties arise in the limiting process.
 Extensive numerical simulation and mathematical verification of simple examples provide strong evidence that this anyonic chain approach to 2d CFTs, at least the minimal models, is viable \cite{feiguin2007interacting, zini2018conformal}.
-In this paper, we initiate the first step for an extension of a generalized spin chain approach to 3d CFTs via fuzzy sphere models.

 There are two important classes of algebras in the anyonic chain approach to 2d CFTs: the finite-dimensional Temperley-Lieb-Jones (TLJ) algebras $TLJ_n(A)$, and the infinite-dimensional Virasoro algebras.
 Both algebras play essential roles in the solution and understanding of the 2d Ising model and CFTs.
 At certain special values of the Kauffman variable $A$, the quotients of the Temperley-Lieb (TL) algebras $TL_n(A)$ by the Jones-Wenzl projectors lead to $\mathbb{C}^*$-TLJ algebras $TLJ_n(A)$ generated by TL generators $\{e_i\}_{i=1}^{n-1}$ \cite{wang2010topological}.
 These TL generators $\{e_i\}$ could be regarded as finite lattice version of the Virasoro generators $\{L_m\}$ in the sense given by the Koo-Saleur formulas via the Fourier transform \cite{koo1994representations,zini2018conformal}.
-Ultimately, we would like to find analogues of the TLJ and Virasoro algebras from the fuzzy sphere algebra and the diffeomorphism group of $S^2 \times S^1$.